 If you turn your glider in a series of tightening 360's it will enter a spiral dive.
 This will result in rapid height loss.
-To initiate a spiral, look and lean in to the direction you want to go, then smoothly and progressively pull down on the inside brake.
-The Rush 5 will first turn almost 360 degrees before it drops into the spiral.
+To initiate a spiral, look and lean in to the direction you want to go, then smoothly pull down on the inside brake.
+The Delta 3 will first turn almost 360 degrees before it drops into the spiral.
 Once in the spiral you should re-centre your weight shift and apply a little outside brake to keep the outer wing tip pressured and inflated.

-Safe descent rates of more than 8m/s (1600 ft/min approx.) are possible in a spiral dive, but at these rates the associated high speeds and g-forces can be disorientating.
+Safe descent rates of more than 8m/s (1600 ft/min approx.) are possible in a spiral dive, but at these rates the associated high speeds and G-forces can be disorientating.
 Always pay particular attention to your altitude.
-To exit the spiral dive, smoothly weight shift in the opposite direction of the spiral and smoothly release the inside brake.
-As the Rush 5 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
+To exit the spiral dive, ensure your weight shift is in a centred position and then smoothly release the inside brake.
+As the Delta 3 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.